-If are following me via Instagram, you might have seen that I’ve posted some pictures of some beautiful places on the island of Malta.
+If you are following me via Instagram, you might have seen that I’ve posted some pictures of some beautiful places on the island of Malta.
 Well, officially it’s the Republic of Malta, a South European island country in the Mediterranean Sea.
 You can get there by plane or by ship.
-Your first destination might be Valletta, the smallest national capital in the European Union. 🙂
+Your first destination might be Valletta, the smallest national capital in the European Union – by the way. 😉

 Both islands, Gozo and Malta, are full of history, dating back to circa 5900 BC (therefore all the megalithic temples).

 But, enough of history lesson 😀 .
 I want to show you some of the beautiful places and things I explored on the islands.
 I couldn’t resist taking hundreds of pictures.
 Don’t worry, I picked the best of the best for you 🙂 .